BurntSushi/termcolor/README.md

 the `--color` flag.

-One last thing before we get started: generally speaking, `ripgrep` assumes the input is reading is UTF-8.
+One last thing before we get started: generally speaking, `ripgrep` assumes the input it is reading to be UTF-8.
 However, if ripgrep notices a file is encoded as UTF-16, then it will know how to search it.
 For other encodings, you'll need to explicitly specify them with the `-E/--encoding` flag.